Susan Ryan

 ARTISTS STATEMENT

+I am intrigued by the things we acquire out of real or perceived need.
+Things we use and love for a time, then discard.
+Thrift stores and trash yield treasure and material for my art, and also a creative point of view.
+I am inspired to create something lasting and beautiful from things that have been cast aside.
 A friend of mine asked me how I think up the ideas for my work.
-I replied that it wasn’t so much a matter of thinking up ideas, as it was of getting out of the way so that the ideas could emerge from within.
+I replied that it wasn’t so much a matter of thinking up ideas, as it was of getting out of the way so the ideas could emerge from within.

-I build the armature for my sculpture out of foam core, cardboard and/or recycled materials.
-When I am building the armature, I have a very clear idea of what I want the finished piece to look like.
-Once the armature is complete, I cover it with a paper mache clay made from boiled newspaper, PVA glue, plaster and linseed oil.
-The paper mache is quite hard when it is dry and I can easily shape it with wood files.
-I then apply several coats of gesso, giving me a lovely, blank canvas on which to put down the layers of oil glazes I use for the finishes.
+I build the armatures for my sculpture out of foam core, cardboard and/or recycled materials.
+When I am starting a piece, I have a very clear idea of what I want it to look like when completed.
+Once the armature is done, I cover it with paper mache pulp made from boiled newspaper, Elmer's glue, and plaster.
+The paper mache dries very hard.
+I easily shape it with wood files and sand paper.
+I may or may not apply a layer of gesso before I put on a finish.
+I use a variety of materials in my finishes--oils, acrylics, graphite, and charcoal.
+Basically, I just play with materials and see what happens and keep playing till I get what I want.

-Starting to paint is the most exciting and most intimidating part of the process.
-It is now that I begin to see what this piece might look like finished and sometimes it looks very different than what I first imagined.
-The work might now flow easily or I might begin to argue with it; I want the piece to look one way and the piece wants to look another.
-In the end the piece always wins.
-For the times when the work just flows to finish, I am grateful and delighted.
-For the times when I struggle to the finish, I am also grateful--enriched by the journey down a path unimagined and in awe of the creative force within.
+Putting on the finishes is the most exciting part of the process.
+It is now that I start to see what this piece might look like when done.
+Sometimes it ends up very different from what I first imagined.
+In the process of finishing a piece, the work might flow easily or it might argue with me--I want the piece to look one way and the piece wants to look another way.
+In the end, the piece always wins.
+For the times when the work just flows, I am grateful and delighted.
+For the times when I struggle towards completion, I am also grateful and enriched by the journey down a path unimagined.